Ulster Orchestra: History

 In January 2019, the orchestra announced the appointment of Daniele Rustioni as its next chief conductor, effective September 2019, following 3 prior appearances by Rustioni as guest conductor with the orchestra.
 In September 2022, the orchestra announced simultaneously the extension of Rustioni's contract to 2024 and the immediate elevation of his title to music director.
 Also in September 2022, the orchestra announced the appointment of Auveen Sands as its next chief executive, the first woman named to the post, effective at the end of October 2022, in succession to Richard Wigley.
+In August 2023, the orchestra confirmed that Rustioni is to stand down as its music director at the close of the 2023–2024 season.

 Past Associate Composers with the orchestra have included Brian Irvine, and the current Associate Composer is Ian Wilson.
 Past chief executive officers of the orchestra have included David Byers, who was named as interim chief executive in June 2002, and was formally named to the position in March 2003, initially for a 5-year contract.
 He retired from the post in September 2010, after which Dick Mackenzie became interim chief executive.
 Declan McGovern was chief executive on secondment from the BBC between January 2011 and March 2012.
 Ed Smith was interim chief executive between July and December 2012.
 Rosa Solinas was chief executive between February 2013 and March 2014.

 The orchestra has made commercial recordings for such labels as Chandos, Naxos Records and Toccata Classics.